Customizing Pipelines

 # and we can iterate through all files

-Using this YAML (the file my-uploader.yaml
+Using this YAML (the file lambda-uploader.yaml) as a payload we can create

 Specifying the Uploader in a Profile